Misaki Chronicles: Main characters

 When the crew reenters Watcher's Nest, they find Prim in a comatose after she freed Misaki from Jean-Luc's control over her in the last episode of Divergence Eve and remains in a coma for the majority of the series.

-In episode 11, Prim attempts to takeover Kotoko's body after LeBlanc disables Kotoko.
+In episode 11, Prim attempts to take over Kotoko's body after LeBlanc disables Kotoko.
 She gains control of it by the twelfth episode and manages to deliver her body to the Integral System.
 Before LeBlanc can fire a fatal shot from his Rampant Armor, Prim manages to restrict the computer systems in his rampant armor, long enough for Misaki to fire the finishing shot.
 Misaki cannot initially bring herself to take the shot.
 Prim reveals why she had followed LeBlanc.
 The two are brother and sister, having been created from the same set of genes.
 LeBlanc's resistance causes greater damage to Prim's physical body, with LeBlanc eventually gaining the upper hand and telling Misaki that if she fires, she'll be killing Prim.
 She manages to hold LeBlanc at bay long enough for Misaki to fire, shattering the rampant armor and killing Prim.

 In episode 13, Misaki when Lyar returns to Earth to inform her "family" of her demise, she encounters Jalabert.
 She begins to explain that Prim died in an accident involving an accelerator, but he informs her that Prim was never dispatched to Watcher's Nest.
 Prim would later be assigned to the project that intended to carry the displaced refugees back into the solar system in search of a planet, after Earth rejected their attempts to return to the planet.
 She and Suzanna would be seen working together, and Prim's background in theoretical physics allowed her to give further insight to parallel universes and how someone trapped in one could get back.